The topology of Bott integrable fluids: Singular Morse-Bott Arnold flows

 \subsection{Critical sets of the Bernoulli function}

 Let us first analyze the level sets of a Morse-Bott Bernoulli function.
 A first lemma is the non-existence of non-degenerate critical points.

 \begin{lemma} Let $X$ be a steady Euler flow with smooth Bernoulli function $B$.
-Then $B$ does not have any non-degenerate critical point. \end{lemma} \begin{proof} Assume there is a critical point $p$ which is not of saddle type.
-By the Morse lemma there is a local chart $(U,(x,y,z))$ around $c$ such that the functon is $B=x^2+y^2+z^2$ or $B=-x^2-y^2-z^2$.
+Then $B$ does not have any non-degenerate critical point. \end{lemma} \begin{proof} Assume there is a non-degenerate critical point $p$.
+A simple argument that we describe now rules out the case of a maximum or a minimum \cite{P}.
+By the Morse lemma there is a local chart $(U,(x,y,z))$ around $c$ such that the function (up to constant) is $B=x^2+y^2+z^2$ or $B=-x^2-y^2-z^2$.
 But then either $B^{-1}(\varepsilon)$ or $B^{-1}(-\varepsilon)$ is a regular level set diffeomorphic to a sphere.
 This is a contradiction with Arnold's theorem, which ensures that all regular level sets are tori.
-It only remains the case of a saddle point.
+It only remains the case of a saddle point. \\

-Now let $p$ be a saddle point of $B$.
-Again by the Morse lemma, there are coordinates $(x,y,z)$ such that
+Let $p$ be a saddle point of $B$.
+Again by the Morse lemma, there are coordinates $(x,y,z)$ such that up to constant we have

 In these coordinates, we can write

 and